Back to Article

 [6] diagnose fitness glance model_name plot

-[11] print tidy
+[11] print regions tidy

 see '?methods' for accessing help and source code